Financial Aid Services Center

 How to Apply

-You must complete a PLUS Application annually and Master Promissory Note (MPN) once.
+Parents complete a PLUS Application annually and the PLUS Loan Agreement Master Promissory Note (MPN) once.

 - Go to studentloans.gov

-- Click START under Apply for a PLUS Loan
+- Click on Apply for a PLUS Loan in the Parent Borrowers tab

 - Return to the Parent Borrower Menu

-- Complete a Loan Agreement for a PLUS Loan (MPN)
+- Complete a Loan Agreement for a PLUS Loan Master Promissory Note (MPN)

 You will be asked to authorize a credit check and the determination will be immediately available.
 You will be sent a disclosure statement when the loan is originated and when disbursements are made.
 The disclosure statement will include specific information including the loan amount, loan fees, and the expected loan disbursement dates.